Anionic Softener

 The advantages and disadvantages of an anionic softener are given below.

-- Firstly, anionic softener gives temporary finish on the textile materials.
+- Firstly, anionic softener gives a temporary finish on the textile materials.

 Anionic softener is used in the following cases.